H-Studio logo

 • gdpr

-Many product teams start with full focus on features and market validation.
-Auditability looks like an abstract compliance topic that can be added later.
-That's an expensive mistake.
-In regulated industries, or simply at scale, missing auditability forces a full rewrite of core system components.
-This article defines auditable architecture precisely, shows its benefits for DACH product teams, explains the technical implementation, and gives an honest read on the trade-offs.
+Many product teams start fully focused on features and market validation, treating auditability as an abstract compliance topic to add later.
+That's an expensive mistake: in regulated industries — or simply at scale — missing auditability forces a rewrite of core system components.
+This article defines auditable architecture precisely, shows its benefits for DACH product teams, covers the technical implementation, and gives an honest read on the trade-offs (including a tension with GDPR that's easy to miss).

 Key Takeaways